sarafen/charlie/README.md

 ## Alpha Notice

 Charlie is still under active development and has a ways to go.
 I would not recommend production use at this time.
 Use at your own risk.

+Once the feature set and overall structure of Charlie is solidified I'll be doing an organization, format, etc. overhaul to make the entire project more "developer friendly" :)

 ## To Do (Bugs, Issues)
 * Template is inherited on 404 errors for post pages (which results in tweet footer).